Proxlight/Proxttk/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 **Happy Designing!** 🎨 If you have any questions or need help, feel free to reach out.

 ---

-You can resize the logo image by modifying its size in the markdown or HTML code, or you can use an image editing tool to create a smaller version of the logo.
-Replace `https://example.com/path/to/your/logo.png` with the actual URL of your resized logo.
+Replace the placeholder URLs with the actual URLs for your resized logo and example images.